ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 Previews an audio-file in VLC player.
 Used to preview audio files so we can mark them as instumentals or not.
-If Winamp Integration is enabled, pauses and unpauses WinAmp before/after the preview.
+If ⚡ WinAmp 🦙 Integration is enabled, pauses and unpauses ⚡ WinAmp 🦙 before/after the preview.

 ### 🌟 aii / [ask-if-instrumental](../BAT-and-UTIL-files-1/ask-if-instrumental.bat)

 Asks if an *INDIVIDUAL* song is an instrumental, and takes appropriate actions if it is.
-Those actions include: Previewing any TXT/LRC/SRT lyric/subtitle files and prompting the user for deletion of each one, prompting the user for deletion of any associated JSON/LOG files, and allowing the user to preview the song (with ```preview-audio-file.bat```) or enqueue the song in WinAmp (with my recompiled ```enqueueee.exe```) for double-checking its instrumental nature.
+Those actions include: Previewing any TXT/LRC/SRT lyric/subtitle files and prompting the user for deletion of each one, prompting the user for deletion of any associated JSON/LOG files, and allowing the user to preview the song (with ```preview-audio-file.bat```) or enqueue the song in ⚡ WinAmp 🦙 (with my recompiled ```enqueueee.exe```) for double-checking its instrumental nature.

 ### 🌟 [ask-if-instrumentals](../BAT-and-UTIL-files-1/ask-if-instrumentals) / [mark-all-filenames-as-instrumental](../BAT-and-UTIL-files-1/mark-all-filenames-as-instrumental.bat)